cheblankenshipUTD/blog/coin_change_dp.md

 ## Coin Change Problem

-This is a note about approaching the coin change problem suing dynamic programming.
+This is a note about approaching the coin change problem using dynamic programming.

 - Approach using a 2D matrix table.
 - Approach using a 1D array.